Baggy: Clothing

-Alongside the music, a way of dressing emerged that gave baggy its name.
-Baggy jeans (often flared) alongside brightly coloured or tie-dye casual tops and general '60s style became fashionable first in Manchester and then across the country – frequently topped off with a fishing hat in the style sported by the Stone Roses' drummer Reni.
+Alongside the music, a way of dressing emerged that gave baggy its unique name.
+Baggy jeans (often flared) alongside brightly coloured or tie-dye casual tops and general 1960s style became fashionable first in Manchester and then across the country – frequently topped off with a bucket hat in the style sported by the Stone Roses' drummer Reni.
 The overall look was part rave, part retro or part hippie, part football casual.
 Many Madchester bands had football casual fans and a number of bands even wore football shirts.
 Eaitisham 'Shami' Ahmed's Manchester-based Joe Bloggs fashion label specialised in catering for the scene, making him a multi-millionaire.

-It is also generally accepted that French stylists Marithé et François Girbaud were one of the first designers to integrate baggy in the fashion industry, though the style can be seen originating in the Northern soul scene.
+It is also generally accepted that French stylists Marithé et François Girbaud were among the first designers to integrate baggy in the fashion industry, though the style can be seen originating in the Northern soul scene.
 This scene included Twisted Wheel attendee Phil Saxe, who went on to sell flares and baggy clothing on his Gangway market stall in Manchester and Joe Moss who ran Crazyface.

 Legacy

 Some baggy bands evolved into indie rock or Britpop bands who remained popular throughout the 1990s.
 The Charlatans retained their popularity, although little trace of the baggy sound and look remained.

-The baggy style was eclipsed by the grunge and Britpop genres.
-Apart from tribute acts, the style has been absent from the indie arena, with acts like the 2001 Manchester band Waterfall failing to interest record companies with their revival sound.
+The baggy style was eclipsed by the grunge and Britpop genres; apart from tribute acts, the style has been absent from the indie arena.

-Another wave of bands in the style of the past baggy Madchester sound is currently in process.
-Bands such as Kasabian, Reverend and the Makers, The Ruling Class, Sulk, The Bavarian Druglords, and Working for a Nuclear Free City have brought back aspects of the style in various forms and have garnered comparisons to the Stone Roses and the Madchester sound.
+There was another wave of bands in the style of the past baggy Madchester sound during the mid-2010s.
+Bands such as Kasabian, Reverend and the Makers, the Ruling Class, Sulk, the Bavarian Druglords, and Working for a Nuclear Free City brought back aspects of the style in various forms and have garnered comparisons to the Stone Roses and the Madchester sound.